mrisen/inet-showcases/_docs/wireless/directionalselectivity/index.md

 ## The model

-The showcase contains an example simulation, which consists of four simulation runs, each with a different antenna module type.

-The showcase contains five example simulations, which demonstrates the directional characteristics of four antenna modules.
+The showcase contains five example simulations, which demonstrate the directional characteristics of five antenna modules.
 The simulation uses the `AntennaDirectionShowcase` network:

 <img class="screen" src="network.png">